Non-Parent Custody is Changing to Minor Guardianship

 You will learn how Washington’s non-parent custody law is ending, and a new law is replacing it.

 You will learn a little about the differences between the old and new laws.

-You will learn what this might mean in 2021 for your non-parent custody case.
+You will learn what this might mean for your non-parent custody case.

 So what’s new?

-Washington passed a new law that starts on January 1, 2021.
+Washington passed a new law that is now scheduled to start on January 31, 2021.
 This new law creates a different court process for authorizing someone to take care of a child who is not their own.
 Instead of filing for non-parent custody, you will file for guardianship of a minor (child under age 18).

 Will minor guardianship be different from non-parent custody?

 Yes.
 Here are just a few important differences.